Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

 We can play into this theme by framing quality of life and information upgrades as the hive mind getting smarter.

 To differentiate these further from [genetics](genetics.md) research, these upgrades don't cost resources.
-Instead, they unlock as various [achievements](../glossary.md#achievements) are completed for each playthrough.
+Instead, they unlock as various milestones are completed for each playthrough.

+These upgrades are arranged in a tree structure: both for complexity management and because many of these upgrades are logically locked behind earlier ones.

 Each upgrade can be toggled on-and-off freely in the same menu, so players can control the information they're viewing.
 When unlocked, these begin in the off state, but an alert notifies the player that they've unlocked a new hive mind upgrade.